hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 2. Choose **OIDC - OpenID Connect** as the sign-in method and **Web Application** as the application type.
 3. Select the **Authorization Code** grant type.
 4. Add the exact **Redirect URI** from the Hexpm SSO dashboard as a sign-in redirect URI.
 Do not use a wildcard.
-5. Leave the sign-out redirect URIs empty.
-This release does not use OIDC logout.
+5. Leave the sign-out redirect URIs empty; Hexpm does not use RP-initiated logout.
+If your Okta org supports back-channel logout, enable it for the application and set the **Back-Channel Logout URI** from the Hexpm SSO dashboard, so sign-outs and deactivations in Okta end members' organization access sessions promptly.
+This is optional; without it, sessions end on their own lifetime.
 6. Under **Login initiated by**, select **App Only** if members will always start from the organization login URL.
 To let them start from Okta instead, select **Either Okta or App** and set the **Initiate login URI** described below.
 The URI appears on the Hexpm SSO dashboard only after SSO login is enabled, so this step needs a second pass through Okta once setup is finished.
 7. Assign only the people or groups who should be able to use the Hexpm integration.
 8. Save the application, then copy its **Client ID** and **Client secret**.